ahmadawais/Talk_Personal_Development_for_a_WordPress_Developer/readme.md

 ### The Code + Content

-These slides are build with Flexbox, Gulp, Jade, Stylus and Browsersync all on top of the Google slide deck JS.
+These slides are built with Flexbox, Gulp, Jade, Stylus and BrowserSync all on top of the Google slide deck JS.

 Code License is MIT.
 For content, contact me.